Numerical Calculation of Coulomb Corrections in Forward Elastic $p^\uparrow\!\!\;{p}$ and ${p}^\uparrow\!{A}$ Scattering: Spin-flip proton-proton scattering

-The single spin-flip term $i\gamma_N(b)\gamma_M(b)$, which can be interpreted either as a magnetic photon correction to the hadronic non-flip amplitude or as an absorptive correction to the electromagnetic spin-flip amplitude, can become significant in proton-nucleus scattering involving large nuclear charge $Z$, such as in $p^\uparrow\mathrm{Au}$ scattering.
-A more detailed discussion of this term is provided in Section\,\ref{sec:abs}.
+The single spin-flip term $i\gamma_N(b)\gamma_M(b)$, which can be interpreted either as a magnetic photon correction to the hadronic nonflip amplitude or as an absorptive correction to the electromagnetic spin-flip amplitude, can become significant in proton-nucleus scattering involving large nuclear charge $Z$, such as in $p^\uparrow\mathrm{Au}$ scattering.
+A more detailed discussion of this term is provided in Sec.\,\ref{sec:abs}.

 The Coulomb correction to the hadronic spin-flip amplitude,